xkrdudrlf/Netflix-Copy-Project/README.md

     - CRUD operations on User Resource have been implemented
     - Server sends back valid JWT to a client upon successful auth request.
     - Server checks the existence or validity of JWT on certain requests(Update bookmark info, Get user info)
+  - Server has been deployed using Heroku
 - To do:
   1. Signup Page needs to be implemented
-  2. Both the server and client need to be deployed
+  2. After finishing 2, the client needs to be deployed